MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 The **ValidateNotNull** attribute specifies that the parameter value can't be `$null`.
 PowerShell generates an error if the parameter value is `$null`.

-The **ValidateNotNull** attribute is designed to be used when the type of the parameter value isn't specified or when the specified type accepts a value of `$null`.
+The **ValidateNotNull** attribute is designed to be used when the specified type accepts a value of `$null` or if the parameter is optional and the type is undefined.
 If you specify a type that doesn't accept a `$null` value, such as a string, the `$null` value is rejected without the **ValidateNotNull** attribute, because it doesn't match the specified type.